 The recorded crime rate in the locality is lower than in Perth and Kinross.
-However, after Perth City, the locality has the second highest level of recorded crime in Perth and Kinross.
+However, after Perth City, the locality has the second highest level of recorded crime in Perth and Kinross (114 crimes per 10,000 population).
 It should be considered that this could be in part due to higher levels of reporting.
 The crime rate is half that of Scotland as a whole.

-The most recent community consultations conducted by Police Scotland suggest that for residents of Kinross-shire and Almond & Earn Wards, the greatest concerns were around anti-social behaviour, housebreaking, and speeding/dangerous driving.
-Inconsiderate parking was also a prominent issue in both wards while Bogus Workers was a priority in the Almond & Earn Ward in 2016.
+The most recent community consultations conducted by Police Scotland suggest that for residents of Kinross-shire the greatest concerns were around anti-social behaviour, housebreaking, and speeding/dangerous driving.

 Concerns around anti-social behaviour were closely linked to residents’ worries about young people’s access to alcohol and illegal drugs, and the impact that this had on the community.
 In response, Police Scotland have begun to share information about repeat offenders with partners at Perth and Kinross Council, working together to identify long-term solutions.
 Police Scotland are also increasing the number of visits to licensed premises.